playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-bundling/index.md

 ## React

 To start a project with React and Vite, we'll use the `create-vite` NPM package to configure Vite with a plugin to support React's JSX syntax.
-This can be ran via the `npm create` command:
+This can be run via the `npm create` command:

 ```shell
 npm create vite@latest